 Short, simple, and attractive.
 I also have terms and conditions on my website which you are welcome to check out.

 How to ask for a referral?

 You should always give reasons why you want referrals - don’t beg for them.
-I personally use the following when asking my own clients that I love working with:
+I personally use the following when asking my own clients whom I love working with:

 - I only have space for more clients.

 - You are one of my best/favourite clients and I’d love to work with more people like you.

 - I appreciate referrals because I don’t need to advertise and can spend my time focused

 on delivering more value to my existing clients and my community.

 It’s also useful to remind clients of the benefits they gain from working with you as this prepares them to give referrals.